JanssenProject/jans/docs/cedarling/README.md

 * **Lock Engine** is used for enterprise deployments to load the Policy Store from a trusted source and send logs for central storage.

-## Proof-based authorization: Token Based Access Control (TBAC)
+## Proof-based authorization: Token-Based Access Control (TBAC)

 TBAC helps developers implement security based on JWTs from trusted issuers like identity providers, hardware platforms, and federations.

 The Cedarling `authorize_multi_issuer` interface allows the developer to pass not one token, but several tokens--even if they are signed by different issuers.
-This enables the developer to assert not only the human identity, for example an `id_token`, but other tokens like access tokens or transaction tokens, or whatever new kind of tokens may next evovle.
+This enables the developer to assert not only the human identity, for example an `id_token`, but other tokens like access tokens or transaction tokens, or whatever new kind of tokens may next evolve.
 The Cedarling answers this question: *"Given this bundle of tokens, is this action on this resource allowed in this context?"*
 Or you could say more simply, *"Does this bundle of tokens authorize this capability?"*

 ## Cedarling and Zero Trust